-- R v B (2021) – Instructed in this two-handed attempted murder allegation involving the shooting of the complainant with a shotgun.
+- R v B (2021) – Instructed in a two-handed attempted murder allegation involving the shooting of the complainant with a shotgun.
 The complainant’s car was then shot with a second shotgun.
 The defence, unusually, raised self-defence and duress of circumstances.
 The matter involved extensive bad character evidence.
 Acquitted of all counts.

-- R v L (2021) – Instructed in this attempted murder allegation involving a group stabbing attack on a male said to be motivated by jealousy.
+- R v L (2021) – Instructed in an attempted murder allegation involving a group stabbing attack on a male said to be motivated by jealousy.
 The defendant was acquitted of attempted murder and convicted of wounding with intent.

 - R v S (2021) – Instructed in this attempted murder allegation involving the defendant stabbing his mother multiple times.
 Following extensive expert evidence as to his mental health diagnoses, a plea was accepted to s20.